-I earn 55 percent more than my husband.
-That’s a big difference, and our situation is growing less unique by the day.
+I am a woman who makes more than my husband and our situation is growing less unique by the day.
 The percentage of women breadwinners has been rising steadily over the past 30 years — it’s now 28 percent of all married-couple families, according to the most recent Bureau of Labor Statistics data.
 And as women continue to earn more higher-education degrees than men, it’s likely this trend isn’t going away.

 But it’s one thing to talk about changing social norms when you’re dealing with statistics and another thing to handle them in a real relationship.

 Because of the disparity in what my husband and I earn, I’m frequently faced with adjusting my goals or finding a way to negotiate our feelings.
 In my experience, communicating our needs early and often is a great way to minimize frustration, hurt feelings and hurt pride.